wadi-chemkhi/diffbot-java-client/README.md

 Using diffbot-java client library this data can be mapped to any class with fields names matching json fields (type,icon,title,author ...).

-This is example java class that could be filled with data from the articles API according to fields' names :
+This is an example java class that could be filled with data from the articles API according to fields' names :
 ```Java
 public class BlogPost {
     private String title;